epfl-dias/proteus/README.md

 ========
 Sometimes you want to invoke `cmake` with different flags or have multiple profiles.
 CMake allows that through a `CMakeUserPresets.json` file that you can add locally with user-specific settings.

-For example, if you want to produce verbose makefiles, you can add in the project root the following `CMakeUserPresets.json` file:
+For example, if you want to produce verbose makefiles or use a pre-configured CLion/Gateway configuration, you can add in the project root the following `CMakeUserPresets.json` file:

 ```json
 {
   "version": 3,